 Newco may experience difficulties and delays inherent in manufacturing its products, such as failure of Newco or its suppliers to comply with applicable regulations and quality assurance guidelines, which failures may lead to: manufacturing shutdowns or manufacturing delays; delays related to the construction of new facilities or the expansion of existing facilities; and other manufacturing or distribution problems, including changes in manufacturing production sites and limits to manufacturing capacity resulting from regulatory requirements, changes in types of products produced and physical limitations that could affect supply.
 In addition, Newco could experience difficulties or delays in manufacturing its products caused by natural disasters.
 Manufacturing difficulties can also result in product shortages, leading to lost sales and reputational harm to us.
 In addition, many of Newco's products require sterilization prior to sale.
-In some instances, only a few facilities are qualified under applicable regulatory requirements or otherwise, Newco may be unable to transition sterilization to other sites or modalities in a timely or cost effective manner, or at all, which could have an adverse impact on Newco's business.
+In some instances, only a few facilities are qualified under applicable regulations to conduct this sterilization.
+To the extent Newco or third parties are unable to sterilize Newco's products, whether due to lack of capacity, regulatory requirements or otherwise, Newco may be unable to transition sterilization to other sites or modalities in a timely or cost effective manner, or at all, which could have an adverse impact on Newco's business.